EzehConfidenceAdaeze/Sales_Performance_Analysis_for_Stellar_Electronics/README.md

 3. Customer Re-engagement: Implement strategies to reconnect with customers, such as loyalty programs, personalized offers, and targeted advertising.
 4. Customer Feedback: Analyze customer reviews to understand why some products are performing better than others.
 Use this feedback to adjust product features, marketing messages, and pricing.
 5. Reinvest in Loyalty: Focus on strengthening customer loyalty programs and engaging with customers through personalized email marketing and social media.
 Consider partnerships with influencers or tech bloggers to increase brand visibility.

-<a href="Visualization/FASHION-FORWARD MALL_Report.pptx">Click Here to Download the PowerPoint Report for Full Insights and Recommendations</a>